angela1C/Multi-Paradigm-Programming-Shop-Project-2020/G00xxxxxxx -Angela Carpenter - Assignment 1-3 -3/readme.txt

 - The Python procedural code is in a python file called `shop.py` in a folder called `python`.
 - The C procedural code is written in a folder called `c` in a file called `shop.c`.
 - The object oriented approach is written in Python in a file called shop_oop.py in a folder called python_oop.
+- The stock file is called `stock.csv`.
+- There are several customer csv files in the folder also.

 ## Running the code